sbcinnovation/squoosh-cli/README.md

 to get more hands on deck; I would like to hire someone to work on this project full-time so that it may reach its full potential.

+### Change from the original

+First off, I'd like to give a huge thank you to everyone who has contributed to this fork!

+Major changes:
+* Fixes an issue where the original Squoosh CLI would attempt to consume all target images at once, causing Node to crash when dealing with data exceeding ~500MB (the max concurrent image limit is now automatically set to your CPU core count, override with `-c your_number`).
+* Fixes an issue where the CLI terminal output would corrupt when processing a large amount of images.
+* The original CLI tool ignored almost all custom user options.
+This is (hopefully) completely fixed now.
+* This fork adds Node 18+ support.

 ### Build info

 **Important:** Always delete `.tmp` and `build` before doing a prod build, and